brocc0li/Server-Status/README.md

 **ToDo:**

--Add A Disable function for TeamSpeak 3 Stats.
+- Add A Disable function for TeamSpeak 3 Stats.
+- Add more support for Voip softwares.
+Discord, Ventrilo, Mumble etc...
+- Add support for non-Steam Games.
+Minecraft etc...